 Andualem Shiferaw breaks course record to win the Ottawa Marathon

-Justin Kent of Vancouver negative split the second half to achieve a personal best time of 2:13:33 and top Canadian honours
+Justin Kent of Vancouver ran a negative split to achieve a personal best time of 2:13:33 and top Canadian honours

 On a sunny Sunday morning in the nation’s capital, Andualem Shiferaw of Ethiopia ran a new course record time of 2:06:03 to win the 2022 Ottawa Marathon.
-Shiferaw smashed the previous record held by Ethiopia’s Yemane Tsegay of 2:06:54.
+Shiferaw smashed the previous record, held by Ethiopia’s Yemane Tsegay at 2:06:54.

-Shiferaw, who had the fastest personal best heading into the race of 2:05:52, went out with the lead group of six runners.
-The group went through half in 1:03:53, which faired to be a bit slow for the 30-year-old Ethiopian.
-At the 25K mark, Shiferaw put on a surge and developed a bit of a gap on the field.
+Shiferaw, who had the fastest personal best heading into the race (2:05:52), went out with the lead group of six runners.
+The group went through half in 1:03:53, which turned out to be a bit slow for the 30-year-old Ethiopian.
+At the 25K mark, Shiferaw put on a surge and created a gap on the field.

-Once he hit the 30 km mark, race organizers knew they would be witnessing a course record performance from Shiferaw.
-Once he crossed the finish line, Shiferaw did not stop running– doing a victory lap and high-fiving patrons who were on hand to witness his performance.
-Abdi Ali Gelchu of Bahrain was the second runner to finish in 2:09:23, while Yuta Shimoda from Japan was third in 2:09:49.
+Once he hit the 30 km mark, race organizers knew they would be witnessing a course-record performance from Shiferaw.
+Once he crossed the finish line, Shiferaw did not stop running, doing a victory lap and high-fiving fans who were on hand to witness his performance.
+Abdi Ali Gelchu of Bahrain was the second runner to finish, in 2:09:23, while Yuta Shimoda from Japan was third, in 2:09:49.

-Shiferaw earned himself $24,000 for winning the race and an additional $10,000 for breaking the course record.
+Shiferaw earned C$24,000 for winning the race and an additional $10,000 for breaking the course record.
 His win in Ottawa was his fifth win in his last seven marathons.
 Shiferaw sported the 2021 Nike pro kit for the marathon, despite being dropped for 2022.

 “Being the first Canadian was the big goal,” Kent says.
 “I owe my training partner (Ben Preisner) a few beverages for helping me out on the course.”
 Preisner paced Kent through 30K in an hour and 35 minutes.